T20X/notes/templates.md

 ## Allocations are possible

 C++20 lays foundation for constexpr containers.
 First, it allows constexpr and even virtual constexpr destructors for literal types(types that can be used as a constexpr variable).
 Second, it allows calls to std::allocator<T>::allocate() and new-expression which results in a call to one of the global operator new if allocated storage is deallocated at compile time.
 That is, memory can be allocated at compile-time but it must be freed at compile-time also.
 This creates a bit of friction if final data has to be used at run-time.
+"this means that calling something like **new A** is fine, but if got a custom allocator override than it would not work"

 Since C++20, you can use new operator in constexpr expressions in the condition that you only use a replaceable global allocation function (it means that you don't use a placement new or user-defined allocation function) and that you deallocate the data in the same expression